What types of roles do you offer graduates?

 Where are graduates based during the program?

-As a graduate, you may have some moves to different departmental locations over your two-year program.
-These locations are regionally and metropolitan based within Victoria, although this depends on your position.
+As a graduate, you may have some moves to different departmental locations over your 2-year program.
+These locations are metro and regionally based within Victoria, although this depends on your position.

 We choose locations that will provide the best opportunities for you to learn, but wherever you go, you'll learn from experts in your field.